scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 ## Pattern Definitions

-Pattern definitions allow to use scala pattern matching capabilities to define variables.
-Unlike val and var definitions, pattern definitions are not first-class and they are get represented through combination of regular vals and vars and pattern matching:
+Pattern definitions allow you to use Scala pattern matching capabilities to define variables.
+Unlike `val` and `var` definitions, pattern definitions are not first-class and they are represented through a combination of regular `val`s, `var`s and pattern matching:

     scala> val patdef = q"val (x, y) = (1, 2)"
     patdef: universe.Tree =